CARAMEL: A Succinct Read-Only Lookup Table via Compressed Static Functions: Algorithm

 In this section, we describe our approach to compress key-value datasets through (CARAMEL).
 For clarity of the mathematical presentation, we will describe our algorithm in terms of partitioning an integer matrix $A\in \mathbb{Z}^{N\times m}$ into $m$ different CSFs, one for each dimension.
 We note that CARAMEL can also operate on general hashable types such as strings.
 However, we can discuss the theoretical properties of CARAMEL in terms of integer matrices without loss of generality by assuming that the integers are the hashed representations of some initial input (which is also how we implement the data structure in practice).
 We also consider the set of keys to be the integers $\{1, ...
 N\}$.
 In practice, for applications such as embedding lookup, we use the text string corresponding to each row of $A$ as the key but we can again consider integer keys in our analysis without loss of generality.

 \textbf{Construction and Query:} The construction process consists of the following tasks, which are described by Algorithm~\ref{alg:construction}.
 First, if the application supports the shuffling of items without changing the representation, we permute the items in $A$ to find the configuration with the lowest column-wise entropy (see Definition~\ref{def:permute_problem}).
 This improves both the construction time and space of the CSF.
-Next, we decide whether to use a Bloom filter to pre-filter keys for each dimension.
-If the frequency of the most common value $v_0$ exceeds a threshold, we create a Bloom filter of non-dominating values and construct a CSF over the keys for which the filter returns `True.'
-We will derive the decision criterion and optimal filter parameters in Section~\ref{sec:theory}.
-Finally, we construct an independent CSF over the permuted and filtered elements in each column of $A$.
-To query the array with a key $k$, we first check the Bloom filter to determine whether the CSF will be needed.
-If the Bloom filter returns `True,' (i.e. $v(k)$ is not the dominating value), then we query the CSF.
-Otherwise, we return $v_0$.
-We repeat the process for as many lookups as are required.

 \textbf{Discarding the Keys:} The only practical constraint on the keys is that they be \textit{hashable}.
 This allows integers, strings and many other types to be used.
 It should be noted that each CSF does not require the keys to be maintained or stored in any way.
 This property of the CSF structure allows us to achieve additional memory savings over alternative methods.